-Although they didn't even come close to making it onto our most dangerous sea creature list, if feeling threatened or in danger, dolphins can certainly be dangerous animals.
+Although this species didn't even come close to making it onto our most dangerous sea creature list, if feeling threatened or in danger, dolphins can certainly be dangerous animals.

 Some humans can get a bit too aggressive when interacting with dolphins, which can result in an attack.

 In 2013, Valerie Ryan went swimming off the coast of County Clare, Ireland, next to the Doolin Pier.
-Unfortunately, dusty, a typically friendly dolphin who was known for swimming around with the locals, got a bit aggressive that day.
+For reasons unknown, Dusty, a typically friendly dolphin who was known for swimming around with the locals, got a bit aggressive that day.

 Do Dolphins Bite?

 Bottlenose dolphins can certainly bite humans and will do so occasionally.
-People have been bitten and pulled beneath the surface by dolphins, so much that the National Marine Fisheries Service has put out several warnings about swimming with them.
+People have been bitten and pulled beneath the surface by dolphins so frequently that the National Marine Fisheries Service has released several warnings about swimming with them.